 Example: a school buys food and edible items in the canteen for providing food to the students.
 In such a case, ITC on food is not available.
 Only hotels and restaurants can avail the ITC.

-5. ITC is not available on Goods or services received by a taxable person for construction of an immovable property on his own account, other than plant and machinery, even though it is used in course or furtherance of business.
+- Input Tax Credit is not available on Goods or services received by a taxable person for construction of an immovable property on his own account, other than plant and machinery, even though it is used in the course or furtherance of business.

 Example: If Mr. A deals in construction business and supervises the construction of an office for his staff, ITC in relation to that office will not be available.

-In case of application for compulsory registration the input tax credit on stocks can be availed on the day immediately preceding the date from which he becomes liable to pay tax and in case of application for voluntary registration the input tax credit on stocks can be availed on the day immediately preceding the date of grant of registration under the provisions of the Act.
+In case of application for voluntary registration, the input tax credit on stocks can be availed on the day immediately preceding the date of grant of registration under the provisions of the Act.

 Under the GST law the composition dealer is not entitled for ITC and the scheme granted will stand withdrawn from the day on which the aggregate turnover exceeds fifty lakh rupees.